 Thanks a bunch!

-1. Hi Camille.
+Hi Camille.
 Without seeing everything you did, it’s difficult to know for sure.
 A few things may have happened: You may have over mixed the batter, which results in a dense, gummy loaf.
 This is the most common issue.
-It may have not baked long enough, so make sure it’s done in the middle with a toothpick test before you take it out.
+It may have not baked long enough, so make sure itโs done in the middle with a toothpick test before you take it out.
 Hope that helps!
 It should be fluffy, not at all dense.
 I’m glad it turned out delicious!

-4. I am tempted to try this with 2.5 T of sherry instead of water.
+I am tempted to try this with 2.5 T of sherry instead of water.
 I used to make a traditional pumpkin bread with sherry in it, and it went over well. looking for a moist flavorful vegan version.
 Thank you so much Nora, for sharing this recipe!

-1. Thank you for sharing your wonderful review and comments!
+Thank you for sharing your wonderful review and comments!
 I’m so glad you love the bread!
 Your kind words are so encouraging!

-1. Hi Abby.
+Hi Abby.
 I would suggest adding about one cup of chocolate chips.
 You could adjust the amount depending on how chocolatey you want the bread to be.
 Hope this helps!

-5. Better than I imagined!!
+Better than I imagined!!ย

 The flavor, texture and ease of baking make this a recipe that I can’t wait to try again.
 I used coconut oil in place of the oil and a bit of pumpkin spice since I did not have cloves and it turned out delicious.

-My bread did flatten out quite a bit as it cooled however, so I’m thinking I may need to bake longer in the future. 🙂
+My bread did flatten out quite a bit as it cooled however, so I’m thinking I may need to bake longer in the future. ๐

-6. This was so delicious and the fam loved it too.
+This was so delicious and the fam loved it too.
 I had no flax so used half bottle of Just Egg and it turned out perfect.
 Thanks!

-1. Hi Michelle.
+Hi Michelle.
 Good to know it turned out great using Just Egg!
 Thanks for taking time to share your great review and comments!
 I’m so glad you and the fam loved the bread!

-7. Hey I love this recipe but can you leave out the sugar for a savory pumpkin bread?
+Hey I love this recipe but can you leave out the sugar for a savory pumpkin bread?
 I also have stevia, wondering if I can use that instead?
 Thank you!

-1. I’m honestly not sure, but sugar does help the texture set correctly.
+I’m honestly not sure, but sugar does help the texture set correctly.
 I’m afraid if you totally removed it, the bread won’t bake well.
 Again, you could try stevia but it works different than real sugar, so I can’t predict the outcome, sorry!

-8. Wow!
+Wow!
 This recipe is so forgiving! was putting it together and got distracted; after it was in the oven for over five minutes, I realized I forgot to mix in the flax egg.
 I pulled it out and added it in and put it back in the oven.
-I started cooking dinner while it was baking, and when the timer was nearing the end, I checked and discovered I must’ve inadvertently turned off the oven at some point!
+I started cooking dinner while it was baking, and when the timer was nearing the end, I checked and discovered I mustโve inadvertently turned off the oven at some point!
 I figured there was no way I was saving the bread, but I turned the oven back on anyway.
 I put it on the counter to cool after it seemed to be done, and I fell asleep without wrapping it up.
-This morning I tried it, and it’s amazing!
+This morning I tried it, and itโs amazing!
 I know I keep leaving long reviews, but I just have to share my experiences with your recipes.
-Thank you for another gem, Nora! ?
+Thank you for another gem, Nora! ?ย

-1. Hi Kimbra.
+Hi Kimbra.
 That was quite an experience with the bread!
 I’m so glad it turned out great for you!
 Thanks so much for sharing your great review!
 I appreciate you taking your time to share!

-9. I tried this recipie tonight…substituting applesauce for olive oil and almond original flavor for soy milk, and folded in some carob chips and about 2 tsp of honey with 1 cups of brown sugar.
+I tried this recipie tonight…substituting applesauce for olive oil and almond original flavor for soy milk, and folded in some carob chips and about 2 tsp of honey with 1 cups of brown sugar.
 Since a pumpkin loaf doesnt last but 1.5 days in our home, I baked the mix in a 12 mini loaf pan…my 8 and 6yo boys think there is actually more bread this way.
 They came out super moist.

-10. Yup, straight up darn delicious pumpkin bread.
+Yup, straight up darn delicious pumpkin bread.
 Subbed the spices for pumpkin pie spice, and took it out at 65min for a perfectly moist bake!

 Can confirm it tastes great a la mode with vegan vanilla ice cream.

-11. Have you even naw this recipe as muffins?
+Have you even naw this recipe as muffins?
 I’m thinking about how the cook time might change.
 I don’t want to overcook them.

-12. Love this recipe!!
+Love this recipe!!
 It is very similar to Starbucks!
 My family really enjoys it (and not just in the fall?).

-I’ll share my ingredient compromises… I agree with you about how oil-free often yields an unappetizing texture.
+Iโll share my ingredient compromises… I agree with you about how oil-free often yields an unappetizing texture.
 So I do 1/4 cup oil and 1/4 cup applesauce here.
 Also, for 1/2 the total amount of flour, I used whole wheat pastry flour.
 It turns out great! ????

 Thank you, Nora, for all your fabulous recipes!

-1. Hi Aliesha!
+Hi Aliesha!
 I appreciate you taking your time to share your review and comments!
 I am glad that you are enjoying the pumpkin bread!
 I love pumpkin anytime of the year as well!
 Thank you for using my recipes, and happy cooking!

-1. Thank you Kelly!
+Thank you Kelly!
 Subbing maple syrup is tricky because you would be adding so much liquid.
 I wouldn’t recommend it.

-14. Hi Nora
+Hi Nora

-I live in Australia and we don’t have canned pumpkin.
+I live in Australia and we donโt have canned pumpkin.
 Could you please tell me what I should use instead of this?

 Thanks & Regards